angrygoat/DE/ansible/docs/Install_Procedures.md

 ```

-The private and public key are entered in the group vars for the cas.
+The private and public key are entered in the group vars for the cas, and will be copied and configured into tomcat for CAS.
+Once the keys are in place, run:

+**$ ansible-playbook -i inventory -e @group_vars -s -K playbooks/cas-ldap.yaml** to install the reference implementation
+LDAP.
+Beware it sets up testde1, 2, and 3 users and some test groups by default.
+You can also run the cas.yaml playbook to just install cas
+pointed to the configured LDAP.
+Note that you may need to update the cas overlay, depending on your particular settings,
+in which case you can alter the git url from which the cas overlay will be downloaded.

 ### Deploy Discovery Environment
 * pull the trigger: **$ ansible-playbook -i inventory -e @group_vars -s -K deploy-all.yaml**